Kataglyphis/GPUCollisionDetectionWithAS/README.md

 # GPUCollisionDetectionWithAS
-Lets collide some things on the GPU with AS.
+Lets collide some things on the GPU with the brand new acceleration structures.

 <h1 align="center">
   <br>